iuripugliero/godot_arcade_car/README.md

 ### Ackermann's angle
 For a car to steer properly, both wheels should be autonomous steered.
 This is because the outer wheel of a curve must cover a greater terrain (and thus spinning more).
 On a very very very realistic performance car simulation, it may be useful to invert ackermann's (this is done in real life on F1).
-But since we are not considering hot tires deforming while slipping on ground, ackermann's helps us a lot (it reduces tire slipping and this avoid speed loss or immediate stops).
+But since we are not considering hot tires deforming, ackermann's helps us a lot (it reduces tire slipping and this avoid speed loss or immediate stops).
 The image below represents the angle difference on each wheel:
 ![Image2](https://github.com/iuripugliero/godot_arcade_car/blob/main/ackermanns.png)

 Image is courtesy of [Wikipedia](https://en.wikipedia.org/wiki/Ackermann_steering_geometry)